 What are antivirus apps?

 Antivirus apps are a method of identifying threats to your handset.
-There are hundreds of antivirus apps available for free from the Google Play Store, and discerning which are best is difficult (AV-Test, an Independent security institute, compile a league table every few months of the best antivirus apps for Android, should you be interested).
+There are hundreds of antivirus apps available for free from the Google Play Store, and discerning which are best is difficult (AV-Test, an independent security institute, compile a league table every few months of the best antivirus apps for Android, should you be interested).

 How much do antivirus apps cost?

-Why not install a free security app?
+Should I install a free security app?

-Well, some people (like me) debate whether antivirus apps offer any discernable benefit to your device.
-These security apps cannot protect you from lack of common sense, in fact, most of the protection they offer only comes into effect once you’ve fell victim to malware.
+Well, some people (me included) debate whether antivirus apps offer any discernable benefit to your device.
+These security apps cannot protect you from a lack of common sense.
+In fact, most of the protection they offer only comes into effect once you’ve already fallen victim to malware.

 So what does this all mean?

 As long as you’re careful on the Play Store, downloading apps or data from known and reputable sources, you should remain protected on Android.
 But why risk it?
-It’s undeniable that threats to Android devices are becoming more and more common.
+Threats to Android devices are becoming more and more common.
 I’d even recommend downloading software just to run a scan every once in a while and then removing it again.